ardatan/graphql-tools/website/docs/remote-schemas.md

 ## Use Loaders to load schemas easily

-Check out [Schema Loading](/docs/schema-loading) to load schemas from an URL and/or different sources easily without implementing an executor or subscriber.
+Check out [Schema Loading](/docs/schema-loading) to load schemas from an URL and/or different sources easily without implementing an executor.

-## Create a remote executable schema with custom executor and subscriber methods
+## Create a remote executable schema with custom executor methods

 Generally, to create a remote schema, you generally need just three steps:

 1. Create a [executor](#creating-an-executor) that can retrieve results from that schema
 2. Use [`introspectSchema`](#introspectschemaexecutor-context) to get the non-executable schema of the remote server
 3. Use [`wrapSchema`](#wrapschemaschemaconfig) to create a schema that uses the executor to delegate requests to the underlying service

-You can optionally also include a [subscriber](#creating-a-subscriber) that can retrieve real time subscription results from the remote schema (only if you are using GraphQL Subscriptions)

 ### Creating an executor